nuretanjim/VSD-HDP/README.md

 ![alt text](https://github.com/nuretanjim/VSD-HDP/blob/main/timing_async_set.png)

 We can also synthesize DFF with Asynchronous set by following commands :
-Commands for generating timing analysis of DFF with Asynchronous reset are :
+Commands for generating timing analysis of DFF with Asynchronous set are :

 ``` html
 yosys> read_liberty -lib <path to sky130_fd_sc_hd__tt_025C_1v80.lib>